DataBytes-Organisation/project_echo_cloud/documentation/GCPDockerRepositories/Push and pull images.md

 gcloud auth configure-docker australia-southeast2-docker.pkg.dev
 ```

 This is all that is required to setup authentication.
+Under reference links is a link to further instructions if required.

 ## Docker Push
 To push an image it should be first tagged with a relevant tag for the remote repository (it helps identify image versions), usually an increment to the next version number.
 View the image within the Repository project-echo in the GCP console to view the current image tags.
 After tagging the image can be pushed.